 Sound bars aren’t just about augmenting your TV’s tiny little speakers: No, these days sound bars are essentially a way of providing surround sound in small spaces or areas where you can’t position a lot of speakers.
 Don’t believe us?
-Take a look at the best soundbars of 2016 and see just what they can do for your awesome new LED TV.
+Take a look at the top soundbars of 2017 and see just what they can do for your awesome new LED TV.

 Sonos Playbar TV – $700